edefalque/signalk-stripcharts/README.md

 A chart is primarily specified by:
 - a name
 - the length of the time axis (timeWindow); typically 10 minutes, 2 hours or 24 hours
-- the averaging period (further explained below)
+- the averaging period (explained below)
 - the y axis range and unit (unit conversion is taken care of)
-- the same properties for the y2 axis, if present
+- the same properties for the optional y2 axis
-- the list of Signal K paths to be charted
+- the list of Signal K paths to be charted and corresponding abbreviated legends

-For each path the charted value can be the average, the maximum and/or the minimum of the values received from Signal K during the averaging period.
-The averaging period (avgInterval) should be set such that the ratio timeWindow/avgInterval is between 300 and 1000 (i.e. a reasonable number of plots along the timeWindow); avgInterval must be longer than the sampling period defined in the Signal K subscription period (subscribePolicy.period), which is typically 1 second.
+For each path the charted value can be the average (AVG), the maximum (MAX) and/or the minimum (MIN) of the values received from Signal K during the averaging period.
+The averaging period (avgInterval) should be set such that the ratio timeWindow/avgInterval is between 300 and 1000 (i.e. a reasonable number of plots along the timeWindow); avgInterval must be longer than the sampling period defined in the Signal K subscription period (subscribePolicy.period option), which is typically 1 second.
 By default, the chart is refreshed every avgInterval (provided that some new data has come for that chart).
 When data stops coming for a particular path, it is "hotdecked" from the last data received until new data arrives; hotdecking stops after twenty seconds and thereafter the corresponding data will be 0 (in Signal K unit) indicating probably that the corresponding instrument was disconnected or switched off.

 A chart specification is provided as a Javascript object.